 - Broken bones

 California follows strict liability laws regarding dog bites that occur in Stockton.
 Fortunately, strict liability means that victims of dog bite injuries in Stockton are provided a maximum amount of financial protection.
-According to the California dog bite statute, if a dog causes injury to an individual, the owner of the dog is held 100 percent responsible for the injuries and any damages come along with the injuries.
+According to the California dog bite statute, if a dog causes harm to an individual, the owner of the dog is held 100 percent responsible for the injuries and any damages come along with the injuries.
 The owner does not have to have any awareness of the past aggressive behavior of the dog.
 In fact, absolutely no prior knowledge, awareness, or intent is required to hold the owner of the dog liable.